0xADE1A1DE/AssemblyLine/tools/README.md

     ```
     -P, --printfile FILENAME
             The corresponding machine code will be printed to FILENAME in binary form.
-            Can be set to '/dev/stdout' to write to stdout.
+            Can be set to '/dev/stdout' to write to stdout (similar to -p, --print).
     ```
 1. The above call will output machine code in binary format to FILENAME given `path/to/file.asm`.